-- Your name and contact information

-- The product you are writing about

-- A synopsis of the problem

-- The troubleshooting steps you have already taken
+- Your name and contact information - The product you are writing about - A synopsis of the problem and our Return Material Authorization (RMA) number - The troubleshooting steps you have already taken

 Should you require factory service, we will be happy to provide you with a Return Authorization.
 If the item is outside the warranty period, an estimate of the repair costs will be provided once the item has been examined by a technician.